Edgeworth/kicadlibs/README.md

 snapeda.com often has symbols and footprints for components that are not in the default KiCad.

-### Useful plugins from plugin/content manager

-Archive 3D models:
-Copies 3D models to the project directory.
-This is useful for sharing projects.

-Place Footprints, Replicate Layout:
-Useful for layout of hierarchical sheets.

-Hide References:
-Hides the reference designators on the schematic.

-Kicad Coil Generator:
-Makes PCB trace inductors.

-pcb-action-tools:
-A number of tools, like snap components to grid.

-kicad-action-scripts:
-Via stitching.

-RF-tools:
-Via fences, etc.

 ### How to add the library to kicad

 Add to symbol and footprint libraries project libraries.